-Broadly speaking my work is divided between scenic (e.g. the Abbey Dore series) and serious (e.g. teh Aftermath series) with The Croww falling somewhere in between.
-Some of my serious peices address political, topical or environmental issues.
+Broadly speaking my work is divided between the scenic and the serious with The Crow falling somewhere in between.
+My serious pieces tend to address political, topical or environmental issues – often related to war and / or other man-made or natural disasters.

 21 (In Memoriam), Screenprint, 2015 – This image is an abstract representation of an event which took place in Libya in February 2015 and represents a new departure in my work (the use of symbolism).
 Blue meets yellow, red mingles with the blue, twenty-one circles in “Guantanamo orange” (or what I call “George W Bush orange”) are lined up along the edge of the yellow.
 This print uses both stencil and hand painted positives.
 R.I.P.